Mohammadreza-73/Mohammadreza-73/README.md

 ﻿# Hi, I'm Mohammadreza 👋
-I'm a self-taught Web Developer and beginner in PHP.
+I'm a self-taught Web Developer and specially in PHP.

 I'm enthusiast learning and experiment with new things and self-studies, especially if related to new technologies and web development.